Introduction to the Inquiry Team

 Junior Counsel to the Inquiry

 David Turner is Junior Counsel to the Inquiry.
-He has been an advocate since 2012 and prior to that a solicitor at a national law firm.
+He has been an advocate since 2012 and before that a solicitor at a national law firm.
 He is ranked as a leading junior counsel in a number of fields including company law, property, commercial dispute resolution and private client.

 Mary Ellen Stewart